 It’s in development, and we have been resolving many issues that inherently arise with wireless charging.
 Development is still ongoing on both ends, and only after the development is done will we be able to apply the technology to our mass-produced vehicles.Chung Jin-Hwan, Head of the Electrification Development Group at the Hyundai Motor Group, on wireless charging feature for E-GMP

-Wireless charging enables the vehicle to be charged when it is parked like some smartphone models.
+Wireless charging enables when the vehicle parks.
 Genesis plans to offer this feature alongside what it calls “plug and charge” technology.
 The car communicates with the charging station and manages payments, akin to an electronic toll collection system.
-The user would not have to pull out his or her credit card or corresponding pay card.
+The user would not have to pull out their credit card or corresponding pay card.

-By offering advancements in vehicle charging, Genesis attempts to establish an image of leadership in electrification, as per ETNews.
+Genesis attempts to establish an image of leadership in electrification by offering advancements in vehicle charging, as per ETNews.
 Genesis targets the global market with the GV60 and plans to raise the competition level with new tech.
 Wireless charging stations are in a pilot stage in European countries, and standardization and widespread adoption would take some time, but Genesis wants to set the trend.

 Exclusive charging stations for the GV60 buyers

 Like Tesla customers, Genesis electric car users will enjoy the convenience of charging their vehicle at a dedicated charging station.
 According to a report from mt.co.kr, Hyundai Motor Group plans to build an exclusive charging network for Genesis in South Korea and has begun preparations a few months ahead of the Genesis GV60 launch.